RIVERS AND STREAMS CHEMICAL/PHYSICAL MONITORING

 Freshwater Time Series (Continuous) Monitoring

 Since 1997, the Bureau has utilized single and multi-parameter data loggers and sondes to collect time series or continuous data (successive measurements made at regular intervals over a period of time) in rivers and streams for a number of water quality parameters.
 Depending on the monitoring objectives, logistics and equipment capabilities, deployments can be several days to several months.
 To date, the Bureau has conducted over 500 continuous monitoring deployments across the State.
 Continuous monitoring is used to assess certain parameters which may not be fully evaluated through discrete sampling alone, due to significant diurnal and other fluctuations in these parameters.
 These parameters include dissolved oxygen, water temperature, specific conductance, pH and turbidity.
-The Division of Water Monitoring and Standards is in the process of developing a new interactive continuous monitoring website to include site lists, site maps and downloadable data access.
-Please check back soon for more information.
-In the meantime, this information is available through the New Jersey Water Monitoring Council's website at http://www.state.nj.us/dep/wms/wmccactivities.html.
-Please contact Chris Kunz (email@example.com) or Alex Dinkel (firstname.lastname@example.org) for more information.
+This information can be acquired via the Division of Water Monitoring and Standardsí Continuous Monitoring interactive website.
+This information is also available through the New Jersey Water Monitoring Council's website at http://www.state.nj.us/dep/wms/wmccactivities.html.
+Please contact Chris Kunz (firstname.lastname@example.org) or Alex Dinkel (email@example.com) for more information.